corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-It's a matter of taste, but I find this version a lot more readable.
+It's again a matter of taste, but I find this version a lot more readable.
 We map an entry to its path, filter out all non-XML files, and collect the
 results into a vector.
 No more temporary `mut` variable, and no conditional
 branching.